RobertoFalconi/GameRatingsPredictor/README.md

 # Game Ratings Predictor

 Hi everyone!
-This is a project originally made by Roberto Falconi and Federico Guidi for the course "Quantitative Methods for Computer Science", based at Sapienza - University of Rome.
+This is a project originally made by Roberto Falconi and Federico Guidi for the course "Quantitative Methods for Computer Science" and its teacher Luigi Freda, based at Sapienza - University of Rome.

 The code is open source and written in Python 3.x but it's also Python 2.x backward compatible.